 Despite what you might think "pesto" doesn't mean sauce but instead comes from "pestare" which means to pound or crush.
 This is because traditionally you would use a pestle and mortar to make sauces like these.
 The ingredients were crushed together to form a kind of paste.

 The different variations you find in different parts of Italy tend to reflect the local produce from the area.
 This variation is named after Trapini, a port city in Western Sicily.
 It was apparently made by sailors coming to the area from the mainland and adapting the traditional Genoan sauce to use the local ingredients.

 Sicily's agricultural traditions

 I have long loved Sicilian cuisine and food is one of my main memories from visiting (and a big part of what makes me want to go back!).
-It’s influenced by the island’s history and location between Africa and Europe.
+The food is that bit more diverse, being influenced by the island's history and location between Africa and Europe.